Same, same or different? Is trauma-informed sentencing a form of therapeutic jurisprudence?

 2.1.
 How can TJ principles be applied to sentencing?

 Evidence shows that there is confusion about what constitutes TJ in sentencing.
 Given that TJ exists in a range of guises, as a theory, a philosophy, a lens, a paradigm, a "method of thinking", "a field of inquiry [or] research agenda", this lack of clarity is not surprising.
-TJ may influence sentencing across a continuum: from court processes to court outcomes; and from incidental and inadvertent applications to intentional recognition of TJ principles in practice.
+TJ may influence sentencing across a continuum: from court processes to court outcomes, as per Figure 1; and from incidental and inadvertent applications to intentional recognition of TJ principles in practice.
 Inadvertent TJ may occur when a judge has a dialogue with a defendant, using respectful and appropriate language to ensure they understand the sentence implications.
 Intentional TJ in sentencing may be achieved when judges give greater weight to sentencing purposes likely to promote therapeutic outcomes, particularly community safety through rehabilitation and restitution, rather than general deterrence or denunciation.

 Figure 1: Applied therapeutic jurisprudence in sentencing